-Water intensity
+- Water intensity:

-The weighted average Water Intensity (WAWI) of the Financial Product or the Benchmark represents the amount of water (measured in cubic metres per USD I million of revenue) diverted for use by the organisation from all sources, including but not limited to surface, ground, saltwater, municipal and cooling water.
-It is expressed in cubic meters and is provided by an external data provider.
+The weighted average water intensity (WAWI) of the Financial Product or the Benchmark represents the amount of water (measured in cubic metres per USD I million of revenue) diverted for use by the organisation from all sources, including but not limited to surface, ground, saltwater, municipal and cooling water.
+The WAWI is provided by our selected external data provider.